swoicik/fantasyfootball/index.md

 If there is enough interest, the rule will go to a vote.
 Only the commissioner can hold a vote for a rule change.

 Voting is decided my majority.
 8 out of the 12 members are needed for any rule change to pass.

+### 2025
+- Commisioner rule change - created a specific deadline of Super Bowl Sunday for Buy Ins to be paid.

 ### 2023
 - The league voted 10-1 in favor of changing the format of the consolation bracket.